jetsetPanda/projectGalactic/README.md

 # projectGalactic
-Booking Web App for UP Galactic Spaceways
+Booking Web App for a company in a galaxy far far away

 Utilizing:
 React / React Native